Distance hiked: 39.2km

-The Dufferin Hi-Land is another section of the Bruce Trail that we’ve been slowly chipping away at over the last few years.
-This section spans from Mono Cliffs Provincial Park to just south of the Noisy River Provincial Park.
+The Dufferin Hi-Land section spans from Mono Cliffs Provincial Park to just south of the Noisy River Provincial Park.
 It is the second shortest section of the Bruce Trail.
-And also a section of the Bruce Trail that is just far enough away from the Greater Toronto Area where you won’t encounter nearly as heavy traffic on the trails.
-Here is a log of our hikes along the Dufferin Hi-Land section.
+As an added bonus, it is just far enough away from the Greater Toronto Area where you won’t encounter nearly as heavy traffic along the trails.

 All maps and kilometer references are based on the 27th edition of the Bruce Trail Maps and Trail Guide.